alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### Appending/building strings

-Often a string needs to be built up from smaller parts
+Often a larger string needs to be built up from smaller parts

 String literals can be appended using $+

-Any string literal ending in '+ is just appended to A$.
+Any string literal ending in '+ is auto appended to A$.

 Given the address of a string, $+ appends it to A$